Jeklah/vampire/README.md

 - ✅ Attack cooldown system
 - ✅ In-game legend system (press L)
 - ✅ Quick start guide for new players (press H)
+- ✅ Pixel art graphics for all entities
-- ✅ Visual entity distinction with symbols
+- ✅ Atmospheric starry night sky with moon
+- ✅ Blood particle effects for feeding
 - ✅ Health bars above all entities
-- ✅ Enhanced visual feedback
+- ✅ Enhanced visual feedback and polish

 ### In Progress Features
 - 🔄 Territory control and expansion